smopen/sigcpp/about.md

 Although activities focus on C++, much of the material should translate to comparable languages such as Java and C\#.

-SIGCPP is founded by and moderated by [Sean Murthy](https://github.com/smurthys).
+SIGCPP was formed by [Sean Murthy](https://github.com/smurthys) in May 2018.

 ### **Activities**